-The billing with its itemized postings acts as a statement of charges throughout the guest’s stay.
+Briefly, the billing with its itemized postings acts as a statement of charges throughout the guest’s stay.
 When you print this billing, it becomes an invoice, which in hotels’ terms, is a guest folio.
 And, after the guest checks out, the financial data stays with the guest’s profile in the hotel management software for historical and statistical purposes.

 If you’re looking for hotel billing software, check out here for a comparison.
+Or, if you’re looking for modern billing tools, check out the Best Hotel PMS for 2025

 Let’s, have a look at what a typical guest billing window in a hotel looks like: